cpiemontese/budget-tracker-pwa/README.md

 # Budget Tracker

-This is a budget tracker app that runs in your browser, saves data on MongoDB and is made with NextJS.
+This is a budget tracker PWA that runs in your browser, syncs data on MongoDB and is made with NextJS, Redux and tailwindcss.